Master Terms of Service

 “Usage Data” means technical and operational data generated in connection with Customer’s use of the Platform that relates to the performance, operation, and utilization of the Corti Services.
 Usage Data may include API call metadata (such as timestamps, response times, error codes, and endpoint usage), technical logs, telemetry data, performance metrics, and aggregated statistical information about Platform usage patterns.
 Usage Data does not include Customer Data, the substantive content of inputs or outputs processed through the Platform, or any information that directly identifies Customer’s specific patients, personnel, or proprietary business information.
 If Usage Data initially contains or could be used to re-identify any Personal Information or Protected Health Information (PHI), Corti will either: (a) de-identify such data in accordance with applicable standards (including HIPAA de-identification standards at 45 CFR § 164.514 for PHI, or equivalent standards under other applicable laws); or (b) handle such data in accordance with the DPA or BAA, as applicable.
 Corti may use properly de-identified or aggregated Usage Data to operate, maintain, analyze, and improve the Platform and related technologies, and may incorporate such data into benchmarks, research, or derivative works, provided that such use does not re-identify any Customer, individual, or entity.

 “Wallet” means the Customer’s credit balance maintained by Corti, which records the amount of prepaid API Credits purchased by Customer and the deductions made based on Customer’s consumption of the Corti Services.
-The Wallet is an accounting mechanism only and does not create a separate account, escrow, or property interest in favor of Customer.
+The Wallet is an accounting mechanism only and does not create a separate account, escrow, or property interest in favour of Customer.

 2. USE OF THE PLATFORM SERVICES